MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 | 2024         | March 11     | 5.2402.XX    |

 **Release notes for Microsoft Mesh on PC & Quest 2**

+## Version 5.2407.0

+### What's new

+### Resolved product issues

+* Fixed a keyboard navigation issue in the avatar customizer.

+* Fixed an issue where you might not always see your avatar's reaction after you click on a reaction button.

 ## Version 5.2406.0